Navist/easy_enchant/README.md

 1. **Start/Pause the Macro**:
    - Press `Ctrl + E` to toggle the macro on or off.
    - When running, the script automates the enchanting process.
+   - Pressing `Ctrl + E` again pauses the macro, even if it is mid-process.
 2. **Stop the Macro**:
    - Press `Ctrl + Q` to exit the script entirely.
 3. **Adjust Coordinates**: